Truist Mortgage Review 2026

 Truist doesn’t disclose the exact minimum requirements it uses to approve or deny your application.

-- The average home purchase loan that Truist approved had a loan-to-value (LTV) ratio of nearly 80%
+- The average home purchase loan that Truist approved had a loan-to-value (LTV) ratio of 61.3%.

-- More than half of customers approved had a debt-to-income (DTI) ratio below 40%
+- Among customers approved for a mortgage, 13.2% of them had a debt-to-income (DTI) ratio below 40%.

-- Truist denied nearly 45% of applications for all home loan types but just above 17% of purchase loan applications.
-Most other large lenders have denial rates in the low teens up through the mid-thirties.
+- Truist denied 47.4% of applications, much higher than its competitors.
+Some other large lenders have denial rates in the low teens up through the mid-thirties.

 How to apply for a Truist mortgage